Streaming support for request processing

 nsconsmg -d statswt0 -g se_err_

 _err counters: indicate the rare event which should have succeeded but failed due to either memory allocation problem or some other resource crunch.

 _tot counters: ever increasing counters.

 _cur counters: counters indicating current values that keep changing based on usage from current transactions.

 - The Web App Firewall security checks must work the same as before.

 - There is no set ordering for the processing of the security checks.

 - The response side processing is not affected and remains unchanged.

 - Streaming is not engaged if CVPN is used.

-Note that this change has been reverted.
-The behavior in the 10.5.e ->59.13xx.e and subsequent 10.5.e enhancement builds as well as in the 11.0 release 65.x and subsequent builds is now similar to that of the non-enhancement builds of release 10.5.
+Note: The change has been reverted.
+The behavior in NetScaler version 10.5.e to version 59.13xx.e and its subsequent builds is similar to the non-enhancement builds of release 10.5.
 The entire raw Cookie header is now considered when calculating the length of the cookie.
-Surrounding spaces and the semicolon (;) characters separating the name-value pairs are also included in determining the cookie length.
+Surrounding spaces and the semicolon (;) characters separating the name-value pairs are also included in determining the cookie length.*